mtyazici/hazelcast-platform-operator/README.md

 RUN_MANAGER_LOCALLY=true make test-e2e NAMESPACE=<YOUR NAMESPACE>
 ```

-## Check Hazelcast cluster status
+## Check that the Hazelcast Cluster is Running

-The cluster state is reported in the `status` field of the Hazelcast resource.
+To check if a cluster is running, see the `status` field of the Hazelcast resource.
 ```yaml
 status:
   hazelcastClusterStatus: